 High Island High School joined the THSCMP during the 2015-2016 academic year.
-Ms. Caudle worked with High Island High School science teacher Maria Skewis to bring the program to the High Island Independent School District.
-Science students collected data from two sites on Bolivar Peninsula on October 8, 2019, and January 29, 2020.
-The two monitoring sites are adjacent to Rollover Pass-BOL02 to the west of the pass and BOL03 to the east (Fig. 5).
-A third site (HIB01), seaward of High Island, just past the eastern end of Highway 87 (Fig. 5) has been monitored on field trips in previous years.
-However, because of construction at the intersection of Highway 87 and Texas 124, we were unable to safely park the bus or access this site during the 2019-20 academic year.
+Ms. Caudle works with High Island High School science teacher Maria Skewis.
+Science students collect data from two Bolivar Peninsula sites that are adjacent to Rollover Pass-BOL02 to the west of the pass and BOL03 to the east (Fig. 5).
+A third site (HIB01), seaward of High Island, is located just past the eastern end of Highway 87 (Fig. 5).
+HIB01 datum point has been lost due to erosion at this site.
+High Island students will continue to map shoreline and vegetation lines with GPS on High Island beach.
+Students will also begin collecting shore and vegetation line positions across the mouth of the now closed Rollover Pass.
+Bureau scientists collected data from the High Island HS sites on May 18, 2021.